pauldublanche/Coursera-Data-Science-Specialization/README.md

-# Coursera Specialisation Data Science: Foundations using R
+# Coursera Specialization Data Science: Foundations using R

-I created this repository to group and present my work on the 10 courses of the [Specialisation Data Science Program](https://www.coursera.org/specializations/jhu-data-science#about):
+I created this repository to group and present my work on the 10 courses of the [Specialization Data Science Program](https://www.coursera.org/specializations/jhu-data-science#about):
 - **Data Scientist Toolbox**
 - **R Programming**
 - Getting and cleaning data